 I have spent the majority of my time in the garden, and the greenhouse over the last 3 months.
 And it’s all starting to pay off!
-So come along with me to see how my Pacific Northwest garden grows in the month of June!
+So come along with me to see how my Pacific Northwest garden grows in June!

 Getting the Garden for Spring